Litter-Robot Troubleshooting: Fix Yellow Light, Red Light, Odor & Cycling Issues (LR3, LR4 & LR5)

 Problem 4: Cycles Constantly Without a Cat Using It

-What it means: The infrared sensor in the cat detection system is being falsely triggered.
+What it means: The infrared sensor is being falsely triggered.
 Almost always caused by dust accumulation on the sensor.

 1. Locate the cat sensor port (small opening inside the globe entrance)